 - You’re doing nothing to boost the health and vitality of the skin, thus letting aging take its toll

-Much better to use nourishing ingredients that help keep your skin hydrated naturally!
-(Speaking of, check out my new skin care line here!)
+Much better to use nourishing ingredients that help keep your skin hydrated naturally, promote repair and a healthy skin barrier!
+(Speaking of, check out CV Skinlabs here!)

 To avoid this ingredient, stay away from all dimethicone and similar ingredients like cyclomethicone, dimethiconol, and phenyl trimethicone.

 What do you think of dimethicone?
 Has it caused you to break out?
 Please share.

 Fowler JF Jr., “Efficacy of a skin-protective foam in the treatment of chronic hand dermatitis,” Am J Contact Derm 2000 Sep; 11(3):165-9. http://www.ncbi.nlm.nih.gov/pubmed/11012005?dopt=Abstract.

 Dimethicone.
 Truth in Aging.
 January 1, 2006. http://www.truthinaging.com/ingredients/dimethicone.

 Photo courtesy kisluvkis via Flickr.com.

 You are right.
 My experience is with construction materials.